wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 ## The definition

-A core experience should be made up of _just_ these five things, in order of importance:
+A core experience should be made up of these five things, in order of importance:

  1. The page content.
  2. The markup required to make the page accessible.